sploders101/simplydmx/simplydmx_bin/docs/mixer.md

 ## Architecture

-The architecture of the mixer is made of three main parts: submasters, layers, and layer bins.
+The architecture of the mixer is made of three main parts: submasters, layers, and mixing contexts.
-Submasters provide the values for each fragment of the show.
-Layers specify which submasters are used at which opacity, and layer bins are complete, flattened looks made up of layers that get blended together to allow transitions to occur for things like blind mode.
+A mixing context can be used recursively within a layer, but the mixer only handles the master context.

 ## Submasters